An averaging principle for diffusions in foliated spaces: Averaging functions on the leaves

 By the ergodic theorem, the function $Q^g$ will also be recovered as the time average along the unperturbed trajectories.
-We concern now with this time average.
+We are now concerned with this time average.

-{\it On the rate of convergence on the leaves.} For deterministic dynamics it is known that there is no estimates for the speed of convergence in the ergodic theorem: it can be as slow as any prescribed decreasing rate, see e.g. Kakutani-Petersen \cite{Kakutani-Petersen} and Krengel \cite{Krengel}.
+\textit{On the rate of convergence on the leaves.} For deterministic dynamics it is known that there are no estimates for the speed of convergence in the ergodic theorem: it can be as slow as any prescribed decreasing rate; see, for example, Kakutani and Petersen \cite {Kakutani-Petersen} and Krengel \cite{Krengel}.
 The speed of convergence, in general, depends both on the dynamics and on the function whose average is considered.
 In particular, the main theorem in \cite{Krengel} states that given an ergodic invertible transformation in the interval $[0,1]$, and a prescribed rate of convergence (given in terms of a sequence converging to zero which, by comparison is the prescribed rate of convergence), there exists a continuous function whose rate of convergence of the ergodic theorem is slower than the convergence to zero of the prescribed sequence.
 The result on the rate of convergence holds almost surely and in the $L^p$ norm.